ai2cm/fv3net/.environment-scripts/README.md

 `setup_environment.sh` script, which can be used to install some or all of the dependencies on a particular platform.

-## Building an environment on Gaea as an example
+## Building an environment on Gaea

 As an illustration, to build a prognostic run environment on Gaea from scratch, start by cloning the fv3net repository and initializing the submodules: